-The implementation of the Atkinson cycle by means of the asymmetrical crank drive has the disadvantage that at part loads - because of the very extensive expansion - the cycle stops being feasible, i.e. the pressure at the end of expansion becomes lower than the ambient pressure (see requirements for cycle realization from Appendix [8]).
+The implementation of the Atkinson cycle by means of the asymmetrical crank drive has the disadvantage that at part loads - because of the very extensive expansion - the cycle stops being feasible, i.e. the pressure at the end of expansion becomes lower than the ambient pressure (see Appendix, Requirements for cycle realization).
 For this reason, the crank drive should also enable the variation of the VCR, as presented in Figure 12.

-Using such a crank mechanism, it is possible to realize Atkinson cycles for part loads even with stoichiometric AFR and without throttling.
-For example, the pressure-volume and temperature-specific entropy $(T,s^)$ diagrams for Position 1 of the crank mechanism from Figure 12 at full and many part loads are presented in Figures 13 and 14.
+Using such a crank mechanism it is possible to realize Atkinson cycles for part loads even with stoichiometric AFR and without throttling.
+For example, the pressure-volume, temperature-volume, fresh charge mass-volume and temperature-specific entropy diagrams for Position 1 of the crank mechanism (see Fig. 12) at full and many part loads are presented in Figure 13.
 The best TCE is reached for a boost pressure of ca. 10 bar.

-For this position of the crank mechanism and for the stoichiometric AFR, the limits for the boost pressure are between 2 and 34 bar.
+For this position of the crank mechanism and for the stoichiometric AFR the limits for the boost pressure are between 2 and 34 bar.
 For the other positions of the crank mechanism, these limits are different.
+These boost pressure limits are set by requirements 1 to 5 for cycle realization and the formula for the ideal V,p,T model (see Appendix).